Will Parish, Founder and President

 Ariel Whitson has worked in the nonprofit sector for more than six years.
 At Ten Strands she manages projects in program, advocacy, and marketing communications.
 Before transitioning to program work, she was a member of the development team, helping to build a strong base of funding for the organization.
 Prior to working at Ten Strands Ariel served as a project coordinator at University Research Co., LLC in Washington, D.C., where she oversaw the finance and administration of a $65 million USAID tuberculosis project in South Africa.
 She currently serves on the board of Literacy for Environmental Justice, based in Southeast San Francisco.

 Jennifer Carlin, Director of Development

 Jennifer Carlin has worked in the nonprofit sector for more than 20 years with a focus on development, fundraising, organizational capacity building, and cultivating philanthropic partnerships.
 Most recently, she served as Executive Director of the Elios Charitable Foundation.
-As the mother of three young children, Jennifer is very involved in San Francisco public schools as a parent and volunteer, and is committed to helping ensure that all K–12 students in the state of California are environmentally literate.
+As the mother of three children, Jennifer is very involved in San Francisco public schools as a parent and volunteer, and is committed to helping ensure that all K–12 students in the state of California are environmentally literate.

 Alison Cagle, Development Associate

 Alison Cagle is a communications professional with a strong passion for understanding and protecting the planet, which she brings to donor relationship-building at Ten Strands.
 For nearly 3 years, she coordinated digital learning resources for environmental science curriculum at Pearson Education, and worked in publicity at Random House in New York.
 Alison is a world traveler and fierce animal lover, and is devoted to educating others about conserving California’s vibrant natural resources.